Suvink/docs-choreo-dev/en/docs/develop-components/sharing-and-reusing/use-a-connection-in-your-web-application.md

     <h2> Step 1: Add the connection configuration</h2>

-    For single-page applications (SPAs), you must add the connection configuration as a file mount.
+    1. For single-page applications (SPAs), you must add the connection configuration as a file mount.
 You can mount a file via the **Configurations** pane on the **Deploy** page.
-You must mount a file (for example, `config.js`) and add the following configuration into it.
+You must mount a file (for example, `config.js`) and add the configuration provided in the inline developer documentation into it.

     The following is a sample configuration: